-Suzieq is both a framework and an application using that framework, that is focused on improving the observability of your network.
+SuzieQ is the first open source, multi-vendor network observability platform application.
+It is both a framework and an application using that framework, that is focused on improving your understanding of your network.
 We define observability as the ability of a system to answer either trivial or complex questions that you pose as you go about operating your network.
 How easily you can answer your questions is a measure of how good the system's observability is.
-A good observable system goes well beyond monitoring and alerting.
-Suzieq is primarily meant for use by network engineers and designers.
+A good observable system goes well beyond what is normally considered monitoring and alerting.
+SuzieQ is primarily meant for use by network engineers and designers.

 With the applications that we build on top of the framework we want to demonstrate a different and more systematic approach to thinking about networks.
 We want to show how useful it is to think of your network holistically.

 You can join the conversation via slack.
-Send email to Dinesh or Justin with the email address to send the Slack invitation to.
+Send email to Dinesh with the email address to send the Slack invitation to.

 We're also looking for collaborators to help us make SuzieQ a truly useful multi-vendor, open source platform for observing all aspects of networking.
 Please read the collaboration document for ideas on how you can help.